congruence-engine/catalogues-as-data/README.md

 ## Data and code

 The 'Museums' online catalogue-as-data' investigation was developed by [@amsichani](https://github.com/amsichani) and [@jamieu](https://github.com/jamieu) as part of the [Congruence Engine](https://www.sciencemuseumgroup.org.uk/project/the-congruence-engine/) project.
 The investigation started with an interest to explore the museum (online) catalogues from a technical and data-point of view, in order to assess potential obstacles and weaknesses to the catalogues’ underlying data that limit their linking with other museums’ collections and records.
-In order to do a first assessment, we use the SMG catalogue dataset as a case-study. [@kunika](https://github.com/kunika) supported in various aspects with data/code - thanks!- and [@johnstack](https://github.com/johnstack) followed the investigation with a critical eye - cheers!.
+In order to do a first assessment, we use the Science Museum Group (SMG) catalogue dataset as a case-study. [@kunika](https://github.com/kunika) supported in various aspects with data/code - thanks!- and [@johnstack](https://github.com/johnstack) followed the investigation with a critical eye - cheers!.

 In this repository you can find :

-* the SMG objects dataset as uncompressed/unzipped file can be found here : [smg_objects_06_06_2022.json](https://github.com/congruence-engine/datasets/blob/main/smg/smg_objects.md)
+* the SMG objects dataset can be found in [SMG's datasets repository](https://github.com/congruence-engine/datasets/blob/main/smg/smg_objects.md).
-* [SMG dataset mapping.xlsx](https://github.com/congruence-engine/catalogues-as-data/blob/main/SMG%20dataset%20mapping.xlsx): The key fields identified by AMS for analysis.
+* [SMG dataset mapping.xlsx](https://github.com/congruence-engine/catalogues-as-data/blob/main/SMG%20dataset%20mapping.xlsx): The key fields identified by [@amsichani](https://github.com/amsichani) for analysis.
 * [smg_objects_06_06_2022_extracted.json]: Dataset containing only the key fields extracted from the SMG objects dataset.
 * [smg_objects_06_06_2022_extracted_converted.json]: Copy of smg_objects_06_06_2022_extracted.json as converted to regular JSON.
 * [smg_objects.ipynb](https://github.com/congruence-engine/catalogues-as-data/blob/main/smg_objects.ipynb): Jupyter Notebook containing the code used for data extraction.
-Data was extracted and exported as provided, no cleaning nor transformation was applied.
+For the purpose of this investigation, data was extracted as provided and no cleaning nor transformation was applied.

  The following are CSVs of each key fields (see [mapping](https://github.com/congruence-engine/catalogues-as-data/blob/main/SMG%20dataset%20mapping.xlsx), with nested fields flattened and extracted into separate columns and multi-value (array) field expanded into individual rows:
 * [smg_objects_categories.csv](https://github.com/congruence-engine/catalogues-as-data/blob/main/data/smg_objects_categories.csv)